AWS Deployment#

 Using the Terminal, you can connect using the command ssh -i <my_key_pair>.pem ubuntu@<public_ip>.

 3. When you are connected to the AMI, change the password.
-The password must be changed for NICE DCV to connect in a later step.
+The password must be changed for DCV to connect in a later step.

-• Change the password for the Ubuntu account in order to use the Amazon DCV client.
+• Change the password for the Ubuntu account in order to use the DCV client.
 Use the following command to change the password: sudo passwd ubuntu.

 Note